- Here are some FAQs that may help you understand a bit more about how we operate.

 - Where do you distribute books?

-We distribute our books through: IngramSpark, CreateSpace, Kobo, Ibooks, KDP, GooglePlay, Nook – at a baseline.
+We distribute our books through : IngramSpark, CreateSpace, Vervante, & KDP as a baseline.
+Depending on the book, we also use: Kobo, Ibooks, KDP, GooglePlay, Nook.
+We work with our authors to get books placed into bookstores and libraries.
 We are constantly working to get into different places, but cannot guarantee that your book will or will not be picked up by other retailers.
 Ideally, we want to get it every place we can.
 Local bookstores and libraries are also able to order your book through the IngramSpark catalog.

 - How do I get my book into fairs and Expos?

 EXPOS and FAIRS.
-We make an effort to host a shelf at least 2 major book expos a year.
-We have done NY Book Expo and Chicago Book Expo and the American Library Association Event.
+We host a shelf at least 2 book expos a year.
+We have gone to the NY Book Expo and Chicago Book Expo and are planning on Frankfurt in the future.
+In 2018 we’ll attend the Digital Book World in Nashville.
 These are attended by tens of thousands of librarians, local bookstores, distributors, other book companies, and book buyers.
-Getting into more book fairs and events is on our strategic plan for this year, but if we don’t attend, we send our books through the Independent Book Publishers Association or Bublish who provide us with the list of contacts for everyone who visits their booth.
+Getting into more book fairs and events is on our strategic plan for this year, but if we don’t attend, we send our books through the Independent Book Publishers Association, who provide us with the list of contacts for everyone who visits their booth.
 We also encourage our authors to find local fairs and expos and register for a table to sell your book.
 They are all over the place.
 We’re constantly seeking new opportunities and places to showcase our catalog and authors.

 Authors will receive quarterly statements and accounts will be kept current.
 Authors benefit from having a publisher manage their POD and e-book accounts because of all of the many intricacies of managing and distributing their book and management of all of the correct metadata to ensure the book is properly positioned and placed for sales.